 Gridiculo.ou is another framework with responsive grids that is feature-rich and also easy to use.

 “MUELLER represents a modular grid system designed for both responsive/adaptive and non-responsive layouts, leveraging Compass.
 This system grants you complete control over factors such as column width, gutter width, baseline grid, and media-query implementation.”

 We are not saying that all the businesses and enterprises out there are using frameworks to design responsive websites or that they should.
 Some prefer hiring designers and building the website from scratch.
 It ultimately boils down to your needs and the resources you have.

-However, we are confident that frameworks are beneficial for those trying to speed up their mock-up process and are reluctant to start from scratch.
-If you have minimal resources at hand and undergoing a time-crunch, you should consider this option.
+However, we are confident that frameworks, being one of the responsive web design techniques, are beneficial for those trying to speed up their mock-up process and are reluctant to start from scratch.
+If you have minimal resources at hand and are undergoing a time crunch, you should consider this option.